CH Precision C1 + A1

 The CH Precision brand came into existence thanks to a couple of influential audio distributors.
 After having witnessed the team’s successes they felt it was time for the gentlemen to start their own brand of high-end audio equipment.
 As the distribution network was already in place, the CH Precision brand was established quite quickly.

 The C1 can be used as a pure DAC or as a Controller.
 The latter means that it also controls the volume.
-The C1’s volume control is done in the digital domain but implemented in a very clever way, using both digital and analog attenuation.
-When using digital volume control and a finite amount of bits it is important to stay within a certain range.
-This is why one used to be able to set the output level in 4 steps with Wadia DACs and CD players using internal dip switches that switched resistors into place.
-This way the digital volume control could be used in its optimal range.
-The C1 does a similar thing but switches the various resistors into place automatically based on the volume level.
+The C1’s hybrid analog/digital volume control is implemented in a very clever way.
+Normally, when using digital volume control and a finite amount of bits it is important to stay within a certain range.
+This is why, with Wadia CD players and DACs, one used to be able to set the analog output level in 4 steps using internal dip switches that switched resistors into place.
+This way, the digital volume control could be used in its optimal range.
+The C1 does a similar thing but switches the various resistors into place fully automatically based on the volume level.

 The supplied IR remote controls power, input selection, and volume level.
 The app provides an even better way to control this.
-Especially the volume control is built very cleverly and implemented in such a way that one can never accidentally set the volume on 100% in one move, but still allows very good control.
-By the way: software volume control is disabled for third-party apps, precisely to prevent sudden volume leaps.
+Especially the volume control is built very cleverly and implemented in such a way that one can never accidentally set the volume to 100% in one move, but still allows very good control.
+By the way, software volume control is disabled for third-party apps to prevent sudden volume leaps.